kothaajay/Shell/README.md

 # Shell
-Schell Scripts for change and learning and pull and push, hit sfjjnwefln
+Schell Scripts for change and learning and pull and push